MagLev/retwis-rb/README-perf.md

     $ rake perf:run

-You can then hit http://localhost:4567/ and login as a testuser (test users were created during <tt>rake perf:init</tt>):
+You can then hit [http://localhost:4567/](http://localhost:4567/) and login as a testuser (test users were created during `rake perf:init`):

    User:     testuser0
    Password: password0